ming-ddtechcg/nuodb-operator/README.md

 &ensp; `kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`

-### 9. Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC).
+### 9. If using the Red Hat Container Catalog (RHCC) to pull images, then create the Kubernetes image pull secret
-**Note:** If using Quay.io to pull the NuoDB Operator image, a secret is not required because the NuoDB Quay.io repository is public.
+**Note:** If using Quay.io to pull the NuoDB Operator image, a login to quay.io and a Kubernetes secret is not required because the NuoDB Quay.io repository is public.
+For example, to pull the image from quay.io, run "docker pull quay.io/nuodb/nuodb-operator"

 This secret will be used to pull the NuoDB Operator and NuoDB container images from the  Red Hat Container Catalog (RHCC).
 Enter your Red Hat login credentials for the --docker-username and --docker-password values.